 - Isolated (no capacity) (ISO)

-- ATC mode
+- ATC market coupling (ATCMC) mode

 - FB with intuitive market coupling (FBIMC) mode

 - FB with market coupling (FBMC) mode

-- Infinite capacity
+- Infinite capacity market coupling mode

-The implementation of FBIMC is a heuristic which finds intuitive solutions but does not guarantee their optimality.
+The implementation of FBIMC is a heuristic which finds source-to-sink intuitive solutions but does not guarantee their optimality (cf. Section 5.11.4 for details).

-No ramping constraint on the net position (limitation of the net position change from one hour to the next) has been activated.
+No ramping constraint on the net position has been activated, i.e. no limitation of the net position change from one hour to the next has been set.

-The comparison of ATC, FBIMC and FBMC will be based on a set of indicators which is described in this section.
+The comparison of ATCMC, FBIMC and FBMC is based on a set of indicators which is described in this section.